-Part of the lean startup methodology is paring down your grand product vision into one that can focus on the highest point of pain, most reduction of risk, or deliver the most value or time savings.
+Part of the lean startup methodology is paring down your grand product vision into one that can focus on the highest point of pain, most reduction of risk, and deliver the most value or time savings.

-The MoSCoW lens helps to organize thoughts and features - and lower the risk of building the wrong thing.
+The MoSCoW lens helps organize thoughts and features - and lower the risk of building the wrong thing.

 Must Have features are ones that need to be in the highest fidelity possible.

 Should Have features will provide value to your company and users, but the level of fidelity, polish, and UX is flexible.

 Could Have features are ones that might make it into your product.
 They are the “nice to haves,” and do provide some value - but not enough to be the core of your product.